Boat Tours and Other Activities in Calanques National Park

 However, a walking tour of Marseille is also an excellent way to discover its most emblematic monuments, learn about the history of this city and its rich cultural heritage.
 It is the oldest city in France!
 In my post What to see and do in Marseille, I tell you all the essentials you shouldn't miss.

 This is your chance to stroll through its charming streets, soak up the relaxed atmosphere of its neighbourhoods and let yourself be seduced by the best bouillabaisse in the world, prepared right there.
-You'll fall in love with Marseille!
+You will fall in love with Marseille!

 Reviews from other travellers